MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows applications and services to prevent automatic sleep.

 If you enable this policy setting, any application, service, or device driver prevents Windows from automatically transitioning to sleep after a period of user inactivity.